-In this section, we look at the Hawks Nest and Glen Ferris projects' use of environmental resources for hydropower purposes to see what effect various environmental measures would have on the projects' costs and power generation.
-Under the Commission's approach to evaluating the economics of hydropower projects, as articulated in Mead Corp., 48 the Commission compares the current project cost to an estimate of the cost of obtaining the same amount of energy and capacity using a likely alternative source of power for the region (cost of alternative power).
-In keeping with Commission policy as described in Mead, our economic analysis is based on current electric power cost conditions and does not consider future escalation of fuel prices in valuing the hydropower project's power benefits.
+In this section, we look at the Hawks Nest and Glen Ferris Projects' use of environmental resources for hydropower purposes to see what effect various environmental measures would have on the projects' costs and power generation.
+Under the Commission's approach to evaluating the economics of hydropower projects, as articulated in Mead Corp., 63 the Commission compares the current project cost to an estimate of the cost of obtaining the same amount of energy and capacity using a likely alternative source of power for the region (cost of alternative power).
+In keeping with Commission policy as described in Mead, our economic analysis is based on current electric power cost conditions and does not consider future escalation of fuel prices in valuing the hydropower projects' power benefits.

-For each of the licensing alternatives, our analysis includes an estimate of: 1) the cost of individual measures considered in the EA for the protection, mitigation, and enhancement of environmental resources affected by the project; 2) the cost of alternative power; 3) the total project cost (i.e. for operation, maintenance, and environmental measures); and 4) the difference between the cost of alternative power and total project cost is positive, the project produces power for less than the cost of alternative power.
-If the difference between the cost of alternative power.
-If the difference between the cost of alternative power.
+For each of the licensing alternatives, our analysis includes an estimate of: 1) the cost of individual measures considered in the EA for the protection, mitigation, and enhancement of environmental resources affected by the projects; 2) the cost of alternative power; 3) the total project cost (i.e. for operation, maintenance, and environmental measures); and 4) the difference between the cost of alternative power and total project cost is positive, the project produces power for less than the cost of alternative power.
+If the difference between the cost of alternative power and total project cost is negative, the project produces power for more than the cost of alternative power.
 This estimate helps to support an informed decision concerning what is in the public interest with respect to a proposed license.
 However, project economics is only one of many public interest factors the Commission considers in determining whether, and under what conditions, to issue a license.